arvindh-manian/scrape-top-games/README.md

 # scrape-top-games
-Scrapes the top games from each year at https://metacritic.com
+Scrapes the top games from each year at https://metacritic.com and displays them in a TKinter GUI

 ## Why?
 Mostly for me to get experience with BS4 and multithreading, but I thought someone might also find the data sets useful.